 The X51V, with its far greater memory capacity and English WM6 OS, is more flexible and easier to use as you go beyond the dictionary functions, but the X30 is also an impressive device and in the hands of someone with a bit more computer savvy it can do just about anything.
 The average user will have no problem using it as a dictionary (for that, it's the same as the X51V system), as well as using the built-in organizer features (calendar and appointment book, task list, alarm clock, phone book), voice recorder, and portable MS Office apps to read and do simple editing of MS Office documents (Word docs, Excel spreadsheets).
 It's also easy to load up a few hundred songs and a few movies for entertainment on the go, and to install additional programs, many free, like different word processors, calculators (a pretty good free one is already installed), simple games, station-to-station route guides for just about every subway system in the world (free program, one-click installer included on the system), and many other things.

-I offer three slightly different versions of the JLT System.
-One has the standard Japanese WM2003SE operating system on a Dell Axim X30 PDA, another has a customized English WM2003SE operating system on an X30 with special software to add Japanese support, and the other, on a Dell Axim X51V PDA, has a version of the English WM6 operating system that's been altered to allow Japanese character input and display.
-In dictionary use, the three versions are almost indistinguishable.
-The input systems on the X51V and Japanese X30 are the same, and the one on the English X30 is nearly identical (though of course the X51V's looks nicest), the dictionaries are the same, the dictionary program itself is in English on all three, and all three versions are supplied with ENGLISH versions of the documentation and the software to sync the device with your regular Windows XP computer (Vista, Windows 7, and Windows 8 have it built in); Mac and Linux software are also available from other sources, and you can sync with any computer for free through Google Apps).
+I offer two versions of the JLT System.
+One has the standard Japanese WM2003SE operating system on a Dell Axim X30 PDA, and the other, on a Dell Axim X51V PDA, has a version of the English WM6 operating system that's been altered to allow Japanese character input and display.
+In dictionary use, both versions are almost indistinguishable.
+The input systems on the X51V and Japanese X30 are the same, the dictionaries are the same, the dictionary program itself is the same and is in English on both, and both versions are supplied with ENGLISH versions of the documentation and the software to sync the device with your regular Windows XP computer (Vista, Windows 7, and Windows 8 have sync built in); Mac and Linux software are also available from other sources, and you can sync with any computer for free through wi-fi).
 Some users may find the English versions easier to use, as, of course, all of the OS functions and the included programs are in English (though if you're using the system mainly as a dictionary, you'll really only be interacting with the dictionary program, which is in English on all versions).
-The Japanese version, though, is much easier to use than most users expect, even for complete beginners; most menu functions and icon labels are in English or in katakana transliterations of English words, and the icons themselves are pretty obvious; plus, with screenshots of every menu and option in the English instruction manual, you can easily figure out even the most complex operations in a few seconds.
-Here you'll find a brief note about using the Japanese version.
+The Japanese version, though, is much easier to use than most users expect, even for complete beginners; you only need two taps to take you into the completely English-interface dictionary program.

 While all versions are pretty much the same for dictionary use (except for the higher screen resolution of the X51V), the operating system and hardware advantages of the X51V system make it much more capable and easier to use for other things (internet, email, audio and video media player, etc.).
-For most users, the X30 will be more of a dictionary-only device (though they'll probably end up using some simple features, like the built-in calendar, appointment book, games, and alarm clock quite often, and many will install and use other apps like those mentioned above; users with the English X30 will find all of these easier to use and may end up being able to do more with their X30s), whereas the X51V can quite easily be an iPod, navigation system (if you get that option), internet browser, email system, skype phone, and general purpose portable computer as well as a dictionary.
-The X30 is actually quite capable, but it may take a fairly computer-savvy user to go beyond the dictionary and basic features, especially on the Japanese version--the older OS and the OS being in Japanese can make it more difficult to do some things, like going online (most users will find it quite simple to go online, read and send email, etc., but depending on how one's home or other network is set up, 30-40% will find it much more difficult to connect than on the X51V).
+For most users, the X30 will be more of a dictionary-only device (though they'll probably end up using some simple features, like the built-in calendar, voice recorder, appointment book, games, and alarm clock quite often, and many will install and use other apps like those mentioned above; the X51V can in addition quite easily be an iPod, navigation system (if you get that option), internet browser, email system, skype phone, and general purpose portable computer as well as a dictionary.
+The X30 is actually quite capable, but it may take a fairly computer-savvy user to go beyond the dictionary and basic features--the older OS and the OS being in Japanese can make it more difficult to do some things, like going online (most users will find it quite simple to go online, read and send email, etc., but depending on how one's home or other network is set up, 30-40% will find it much more difficult to connect than on the X51V).
 The lower screen resolution also makes internet use less satisfying than on the X51V.
 The lower total memory capacity of the X30 means it's less suitable for things that require a very large amount of memory: it has only a fraction of space for songs and movies as the X51V, and some things like GPS navigation just aren't possible--one of my favorite things about the X51V is that it comes with the full text of both the English and Japanese versions of Wikipedia (Oct.
-2010 version) on the SD card, so that I can consult them anytime, without needing an internet connection, and there's nowhere near enough space on the X30 for that (the X30's maximum memory capacity is 4 GB [4 GB included in the JLT system, but only about 2.5 GB available after the components of the JLT system are installed], vs. 160 GB maximum in the X51V [16 GB included]).
+2010 version) on the SD card, so that I can consult them anytime, without needing an internet connection, and there's nowhere near enough space on the X30 for that (the X30's maximum memory capacity is 4 GB [4 GB included in the JLT system, but only about 2.5 GB available after the components of the JLT system are installed], vs. 160 GB maximum in the X51V [32 GB included]).
 On memory, though--other than audio and video media, GPS maps, and huge databases, most WM apps are quite small, so even on the X30, memory won't be a problem for most things you want to do..

 It's a good idea to keep any small, expensive electronic item in a good solid case--you won't feel like you have to baby it.
 I've watched mine fly across an intersection, hit the pavement hard, skid a few meters, and bang into the curb after a bike crash--with no damage at all to my Axim (minor scratches to the case).
 Moreover, since a PDA has no moving parts and very little power moving through it, the only source of wear and tear is the subtle flexing of the outer shell from riding in your pocket or as other items in your bag press on it; eliminate that stress and your dictionary may well live forever.
 The best case money can buy is the Innopocket Magnum magnesium case (different names for the same case).
 It's so sleek it's hardly bigger than the PDA itself, allows full access, feels great in the hand, and looks fantastic.
 It's expensive for a case, but once you see it and hold it, you'll be glad you sprang for it.
 The Rhinoskin/Innopocket aluminum case (exactly the same, and the same as the X50 model in the review linked--I think Innopocket took over the design when Rhino discontinued it) is almost as small and form-fitting as the Magnum, but it opens to the side, so it's less comfortable and secure to hold when using the PDA (still, it's great protection and the best of the aluminum cases).
-JLT offers new Innpocket Magnum (out of stock, but you can find it online), Rhino/Innpocket aluminum, and Belkin leather cases for the X51V and Innpocket aluminum cases for the X30, and there's also a selection of used cases for the X51V.
+JLT offers used Innpocket Magnum (in stock as of August, 2013!), used Rhino/Innpocket aluminum, and new Belkin leather cases for the X51V and new Innpocket aluminum cases for the X30.
 Many styles of cases for both Axims are widely available online.
 You don't have to buy a case from JLT, but I strongly recommend that you get one somewhere.

 Even more essential is a screen protector; even normal use can scratch up the screen.
 And since the refurbished PDAs come with perfect brand-new screens, you’ll want to keep it looking perfect.
 I include a basic screen protector free with each complete system.
 If you prefer, you can upgrade to a BoxWave Crystal or Antiglare protector for ¥1400; these provide solid protection, slightly better stylus feel and response, and a notable increase in visibility (I recommend the Antiglare if you'll be using outside or in the car regularly).
 Plus they're a bit easier to install cleanly and neatly and they last a lot longer than the generics--and when they do start to get worn, you can remove, wash, and reapply the Boxwaves.
 Check a typical review and some random ones on Google.

 Visually impaired customers:: Note that you can increase the size of the dictionary text, as well as that in Word documents, etc., quite a bit, and it's also possible to increase the size of the text in menus via fairly cheap accessory software.
 However, this is a portable device small enough to fit in a pocket--there's only so large text can get on a 3.5 or 3.7 inch screen.
 Please print this image at 100% to see how legible typical and large fonts in the dictionary will be for you (fonts in menus will be smaller).
 If you have a significant visual impairment, no device this portable is going to work for you.
-I may be able to help you find and set up other options, though--my dictionaries will work well on a small laptop or Tablet PC, with its much larger screen.
+But I can recommend larger-screened devices that will work almost as well as the Axims.

 Each JLT System comes with all the essential equipment: worldwide power supply (specify the plug type if you need something other than North American/Japanese two-prong), sync-charge cable or cradle, system software (to sync your PDA, if you wish, with a Windows 2000 or XP computer--Vista support is free from Microsoft, and software to sync with a Mac or Linux is available elsewhere), back-up and restore disk, English version of manufacturer’s owners’ manual (electronic format), manual for special features of the JLT System (electronic), basic screen protector, stylus, battery, and all necessary cables, plugs, and adapters.